hokaccha/nodebrew/README.md

 ## Install from source

 We recommend to use the `install-binary` command to install.
 If you want to compile from source, you can use `install` command.

     $ nodebrew install v0.10.29

-You can pass configure options of Node.js.
+Pass configure options to Node.js.

     $ nodebrew install v0.11.14 --v8-options=--harmony